 ARTICLE 25 - SCHOOLS, SEMINARS, TRAINING

-Section 1.
-Voluntary Training.
+Section 25.1 Voluntary Training.
 Employees may request to be reimbursed for the fees and expenses related to voluntary training such as college classes, seminars, and conferences.
 Upon prior approval by the department head or designee, the employee will be reimbursed in accordance to the terms of the advance approval.
 Reimbursement will be made upon satisfactory completion of the course, if applicable, usually designed by passing grade such as “C”.

-Section 2.
-Required Training.
+Section 25.2 Required Training.
 For employees required and authorized by the City to attend training such as college classes, seminars, and conferences, the City will pay the expenses related to training in accordance with the terms of this agreement.

-Section 3 .
-The employee's food, lodging and travel expenses shall be paid by the City in accordance with the provisions of Article 24, Section 4 for an employee required to attend a conference or business meeting when said conference or business meeting is held at locations other than the employee's regular job location.
+Section 25.3 Travel Expenses.
+The employee's food, lodging and travel expenses shall be paid by the City in accordance with the provisions of Article 24.4 for an employee required to attend a conference or business meeting when said conference or business meeting is held at locations other than the employee's regular job location.

-Section 4.
+Section 25.4 Paid Time.
 The City encourages employees to pursue an education related to their employment.
 Upon advance approval by the department head or designee and subject to the operational requirements of the work area, the City will pay the employee’s time off during regular working hours and without loss of pay or the obligation to make up the time to attend classes.

-Section 5.
+Section 25.5 Certification and Licenses.
 Employees are responsible to maintain all certifications and licenses required for the position held.
 Employees will be reimbursed if authorized in advance for dues and fees incurred as a result of maintaining these certifications and licenses; reimbursement is limited to one set of fees per certification or renewal period.

 ARTICLE 26 - SAFETY

-Section 1.
-The City and the COBEA and the COBEA agree to cooperate with each other in the implementation of safety rules and regulations per local, state and federal requirements.
+Section 26.1 Safe Work Environment Partnership.
+The City and COBEA agree to cooperate with each other in the implementation of safety rules and regulations per local, state and federal requirements.
 The City shall provide a safe work environment, and employees shall work in a safe manner at all times and in accordance with City safety programs.

-Section 2.
+Section 26.2 Notification of Safety Concerns.
 All safety concerns shall be reported immediately to a supervisor.
 It is clearly understood that the City shall take no reprisals against employees for reporting issues.
 Upon notification, the supervisor will notify the appropriate division manager and safety personnel.

-Section 3.
-The City will support safety committees and will review issues reported in Section 2 above.
+Section 26.3 Safety Committee.
+The City will support safety committees and will review issues reported in Section 26.2 above.
 Minutes from safety committee meetings shall be posted in affected areas.

 ARTICLE 27 - OUTSIDE EMPLOYMENT